Memorial Day – Our Country and Our Troops

 Let us not forget them or those in the past.
 Especially, let us not forget those that made the ultimate sacrifice for this Country and for freedom across the world.
 Make sure that each of them knows and that their families know that we appreciate what they do.
 Also, in all of this, please don’t forget the brave Police and Firemen of this country.
 I will always remember the vivid images of them rushing towards the Twin Towers on September 11, not away from the danger, but into it as they attempted to rescue those people inside the buildings.

 I know as I celebrate this Memorial Day I will remember those that serve this country and the world, those that protect the freedoms that we all enjoy.
-With that I want to say a special THANK YOU to Rob and all of those that serve our country.
+With that I want to say a special THANK YOU to Rob, Taylor and Cortney and all of those that serve our country.
 Hopefully, you will do the same.
+May God bless them all and may God bless America!!

 Leave a Reply